 Coming up with a researchable question is often the hardest part of a research paper.
-It shouldn't simply be an obvious "truism" (Do health epidemics destroy families?), or too complex (can NGOs solve world hunger?).
+It should NOT simply be an obvious "truism" (Do health epidemics destroy families?), or too complex (can NGOs solve world hunger?).
 Also, a good research question is one that you do not know the answer to.
 You may have a hunch, or even an hypothesis, but you should be open to being wrong.
-A good question requires significant background research in order to develop an informed conclusion.
+A good question is researchable (there is sufficient data out there that will help you support, or refute, an argument).
+Usually it requires significant background research in order to develop an informed conclusion.
 You will be graded on how carefully, thoroughly and thoughtfully you research the question, regardless of your conclusion.
 Also, you are not expected to arrive at a conclusion with absolute certainty.
-A good question is one that a) invites a thorough, and critical investigation, and b) can be "falsified."
-Both of these requirements necessitate the gathering of evidence, usually in the form of cases/examples that illustrate how the different circumstances implicated by your question have played out in other locations, at other times, and how this evidence leads you to conclude that your analysis is sound.
+A good question is one that does at least two things: a) invites a thorough, and critical investigation, and b) can be "falsified."
+Both of these requirements necessitate the gathering of evidence, usually in the form of cases/examples that illustrate how your question has played out in different circumstances in other locations, and at other times, and how this evidence leads you to conclude that your analysis is sound.

-What native groups in the Amazon are impacted by deforestation? ... does not invite critical analysis, only description.
+What native groups live in the Amazon that are impacted by deforestation? ... does not invite critical analysis, only description.

-In what ways are native groups in the Amazon impacted by deforestation? ... invites critical analysis.
+In what ways are native groups in the Amazon impacted by deforestation? ... does invite critical analysis.

 Will we ever have a world without war? ... does not permit falsification; it can't be solidly argued one way or the other.

 Can global arms reduction policy lead to a diminished likelihood of war?..... permits development of an informed conclusion, based on evidence.